Arpit-Shah/ArtosDoc/docs/source/introduction/introduction.rst

 	:stub-columns: 0

-	Test Suite, A collection of test cases that are designed specifically to test the system under test Test Runner, A class which is the entry point to a test application.
-It is responsible for running and tracking test cases from the start to end
+	Test Suite, A collection of test cases that are designed specifically to test the system under test Test Runner, A class which is the entry point to a test application. |BR| It is responsible for running and tracking test cases from the start to end
 	Test Case, A class which contains set of instructions that will be performed on the system under test Test Unit, A method within a test case that represents the smallest and independent executable unit Test Script, A set of instructions to guide the test runner on how to execute test cases.
 The test script is represented by xml script